-Carleton currently ranks 3rd among U.S. liberal arts colleges in the number of doctoral degrees earned by its alumni in this period.
+Carleton ranks 3rd among U.S. liberal arts colleges in the number of doctoral degrees earned by its alumni from 1966 to 2011.

 These tables break out by discipline the 2,939 academic doctoral degrees reported to have been earned by Carleton graduates in this period.
 The survey does not capture information about medical or legal professional degrees.
 Tables represent the most recent data available as of Summer 2013.